Politicians / ancient_near_east

 Iraq 0766-02-23 ~ 0809-03-28

-Fifth Abbasid caliph (763-809).
-Founded Baghdad's House of Wisdom, traded ambassadors with Charlemagne, became the hero of One Thousand and One Nights — but his 803 Barmakid purge began the caliphate's disintegration.
+Fifth Abbasid caliph (c.
+763 - 24 March 809), reigning from September 786.
+Founded Baghdad's House of Wisdom, exchanged ambassadors with Charlemagne, became the hero of One Thousand and One Nights, but his 803 purge of the Barmakid family began the caliphate's disintegration.

 What You Can Learn

 Harun's reign offers two contrasting lessons.
-First, the strategic value of knowledge investment: the budget for the House of Wisdom was trivial against military outlays, yet its translations seeded the European Renaissance four centuries later.
-R&D rarely returns on quarterly horizons but shapes civilisational advantage.
-Second, the cost of purging loyal lieutenants: destroying the Barmakids in 803 strengthened him short-term but stripped institutional memory, and civil war broke out two years after his death.
+First, the strategic value of knowledge investment: founding the House of Wisdom turned Baghdad into a magnet for translators and scholars and laid the foundation of the Islamic Golden Age.
+R&D investment rarely returns on quarterly horizons but shapes civilisational advantage.
+Second, the cost of purging loyal lieutenants: destroying the Barmakids in 803 stripped seventeen years of institutional memory and competence, and civil war broke out between his sons within years of his death.
+Long-tenured operators are not interchangeable headcount; their loss is structural.

 Words That Resonate